Watchmaker Glossary

 Knock

-Term used to designate chiming watches which do not have gongs or gongs, whose hammers strike directly on the case.
+Term used to designate chiming watches which do not have a stamp or gongs, whose hammers strike directly on the case.

 See "Pantograph".

-Ordinary lathe equipped with a crank or a pedal.
+Ordinary lathe equipped with a crank or pedal.

 Tower of hours

-Machine that allowed the can turner to mass-produce the same shapes from one part to another.
+Machine which allowed the box turner to reproduce the same shapes in series from one part to another.

 Tower of hours

-Device designed to cancel deviations in walking in vertical positions.
-It comprises a mobile cage which carries all the escapement organs and, in its centre, the regulating organ.
-The escape pinion rotates around the seconds wheel, which is fixed.
-The cage makes one revolution per minute, it cancels by turning the deviations in the vertical positions.
+Device designed to cancel walking deviations in vertical positions.
+It includes a mobile cage which carries all the exhaust components and, in its center, the regulating organ.
+The escapement pinion rotates around the seconds wheel, which is fixed.
+The cage makes one revolution/minute, it cancels by turning the deviations in vertical positions.

 Transducer

-Rotary device invented by Breguet to improve time keeping.
+Rotating device invented by Breguet to improve timekeeping.

 Qualifies the seconds hand when it advances in small jumps.

-In watchmaking, we designate under the name of holes, the bearings in which the pivots rotate.
+In watchmaking, the bearings in which the pivots turn are called holes.
 Example, ruby holes refer to drilled rubies.

 Blind hole or dark hole

-These terms refer to pivot holes that are not drilled through; it is the bottom of the hole that serves as a counter-pivot.
+These terms refer to pivot holes that are not drilled all the way through; it is the bottom of the hole which serves as a counter-pivot.

 V